ahmadelgamal/BootCamp-Travel/README.md

 - Pick your favorite hotel or flight
 - Click on the favorite icon to save it to memory (you may choose up to 5 flights and/or 5 hotels)
 - Revisit the website at any time to see your favorite items, or make new searches!

-## Pre-requisites

-Flights section cannot run without a valid _access token_ from **Amadeus**.
-To receive one, please visit https://developers.amadeus.com/ and follow their instructions.

 ## Screenshots: